Gdoc/Admin

 Two centuries of rapid global population growth will come to an end

 Global population has increased rapidly over the past century.
-This period of rapid growth is temporary: the world is entering a new equilibrium and rapid population growth is coming to an end.
+This period of rapid growth is temporary: the world is entering a new equilibrium, and rapid population growth is coming to an end.

 One of the big lessons from the demographic history of countries is that periods of rapid population growth are temporary.
-For many countries, the demographic transition has already ended, and as the global fertility rate has now halved we know that the world as a whole is approaching the end of rapid population growth.
+For many countries, the demographic transition has already ended, and as the global fertility rate has now halved, we know that the world as a whole is approaching the end of rapid population growth.

-This visualization presents an overview of the global demographic transition, based on estimates from the 2022 data release from the UN Population Division.
+This visualization presents an overview of the global demographic transition, based on estimates from the 2024 data release from the UN Population Division.

-This chart also shows how the United Nations envision the end of the global demographic transition.
+This chart also shows how the United Nations envisions the end of the global demographic transition.
 As population growth continues to decline, the curve representing the world population is getting less and less steep.

-The world population will reach a size that, compared to humanity’s history, will be extraordinary; if the UN projections are accurate (they have a good track record), the world population will have increased more than 10-fold over the span of 250 years.
+The world population will reach a size that, compared to humanity’s history, will be extraordinary; if the UN projections are accurate (they have a good track record), the world population will have increased more than tenfold over the span of 250 years.

 Endnotes